Hormone Journal

 Felix (felixforyou.ca)Hormone + GLP-1 menus (separate intake flows)GLP-1 prescriptions, separate from HRTVirtual consultations + home deliveryVariable by programmeEducational content library

-This comparison demonstrates how Science & Humans combines hormone optimisation with weight loss medications under one clinical team, while Canadian competitors typically separate these services.
+Science & Humans combines hormone optimisation with weight loss medications under one clinical team, while Canadian competitors typically keep these services separate.
 Cleo focuses primarily on menopause symptom management; Phoenix specialises in men's testosterone optimisation without integrated weight management; and Felix offers both HRT and GLP-1 prescriptions but routes them through separate intake flows rather than coordinated treatment plans.
-The sections below break down each of the four evaluation pillars — testing scope, weight-loss integration, delivery model, and ongoing support — that define what "comprehensive" actually means.
+The sections below break down each of the four evaluation pillars (testing scope, weight-loss integration, delivery model, and ongoing support) that define what "comprehensive" actually means.

 Testing scope and accessibility

-Thorough hormone testing extends beyond single-marker assessments to capture the full endocrine picture.
+Full-spectrum hormone testing goes beyond single-marker assessments to capture the full endocrine picture.
 Leading platforms include thyroid panels (TSH, free T3, free T4), reproductive hormones (estradiol, progesterone, total and free testosterone, LH, FSH, prolactin), and stress-metabolism markers (cortisol, DHEA-S).
-At-home testing options now provide lab-quality results through fingerstick or saliva collection, though venous blood draws remain the gold standard for accuracy.
-Accessibility varies: some platforms require in-person phlebotomy while others ship test kits directly to patients, with turnaround times ranging from 3–10 business days.
-Platforms offering telemedicine consultations can reduce barriers to care by eliminating geographic constraints.
+At-home testing now provides lab-quality results through fingerstick or saliva collection, though venous blood draws remain the gold standard for accuracy.
+Accessibility varies: some platforms require in-person phlebotomy while others ship test kits directly to patients, with turnaround times ranging from 3 to 10 business days.
+Telemedicine consultations can reduce barriers to care by removing geographic constraints.

 Integration of weight loss programs

 True integration means a single clinical team adjusts both hormone therapy and weight loss medications based on shared lab data and progress metrics.
-Fragmented approaches — where patients juggle separate hormone and weight management providers — risk contradictory protocols and duplicated testing costs.
-Integrated platforms synchronise GLP-1 agonist titration with testosterone or thyroid replacement adjustments, accounting for metabolic shifts that occur when both systems are optimised simultaneously.
+Fragmented approaches, where patients juggle separate hormone and weight management providers, risk contradictory protocols and duplicated testing costs.
+Integrated platforms synchronise GLP-1 agonist titration with testosterone or thyroid replacement adjustments, accounting for metabolic shifts that occur when both systems are optimised at the same time.
 This coordination becomes critical when hormonal imbalances directly drive weight gain or when rapid weight loss alters hormone clearance rates.

 Personalisation depth

 Standardised protocols assign identical dosing schedules regardless of individual biomarkers, symptom profiles, or lifestyle factors.
-Personalised platforms instead tailor hormone formulations (transdermal versus injectable, bioidentical versus synthetic), dosing frequencies, and adjunct therapies based on baseline labs, genetic factors, and real-time patient feedback.
-Menopause treatment platforms illustrate this range: entry-level services offer fixed estrogen-progesterone combinations, while advanced providers adjust compound ratios monthly in response to symptom diaries and follow-up hormone panels.
-Personalisation extends to weight loss, where medication choice and caloric targets shift based on thyroid status, cortisol patterns, and body composition changes tracked over successive visits.
+Personalised platforms tailor hormone formulations (transdermal versus injectable, bioidentical versus synthetic), dosing frequencies, and adjunct therapies based on baseline labs, genetic factors, and real-time patient feedback.
+Menopause treatment platforms illustrate this range well: entry-level services offer fixed estrogen-progesterone combinations, while more advanced providers adjust compound ratios monthly in response to symptom diaries and follow-up hormone panels.
+Personalisation extends to weight loss too, where medication choice and caloric targets shift based on thyroid status, cortisol patterns, and body composition changes tracked across successive visits.

 Understanding what defines comprehensiveness sets the foundation for evaluating specific platform components and delivery mechanisms.